- Stem cell therapies use stem cells that can help treat bleeding disorders and certain types of cancer.

 - close monitoring during infusion and in the following days to reduce the risks for infections and stem cell rejection

-Medicare currently only covers stem cell therapy for hematopoietic transplants.
-This therapy is used to treat blood-related cancers and other blood conditions like sickle cell anemia.
+Medicare currently covers stem cell therapy only for hematopoietic transplants.
+This therapy is used to treat blood-related cancers and other blood conditions like sickle cell disease.

 Like many other cancer treatments, stem cell approaches are costly.
 It’s important to ask for an explanation and estimate of costs, including those covered and not covered by your Medicare plan.